-Figure 8 shows the relationship between the MP10/MP10a, MGI and remote ITP keyphone.
+Figure 8 shows the relationship between the OfficeServ 7030 main unit and remote ITP keyphone.
 With the entire network "exposed" connectivity is permitted but there is no way to put ITP keyphones on a private LAN network without "exposing" the private data network to the public domain.
-In this topology the programming in the OfficeServ 7100 for the MP10/MP10a, MGI and ITP keyphone can be considered Private because they are all on the same network.
-This example shows an MGI-16.
-If it were using the on-board MGI channels, then the MGI card and MP10/MP10a board would share the same IP configuration.
+In this topology the programming in the OfficeServ 7030 and ITP keyphone can be considered Private because they are all on the same network.
+When using the on-board MGI channels, then the MGI channels and main unit share the same IP configuration.